-Bicycle/Pedestrian - The TPO #2 Capacity Project Priority is \$450,000 annually for bicycle and pedestrian improvements.
-The projects are identified in the TPO Bicycle Pedestrian Plan and are added to the Long Range Transportation Plan.
+Bicycle/Pedestrian - The projects identified in the TPO Bicycle Pedestrian Plan are added to the Long Range Transportation Plan.
+Transportation Alternatives and SUN Trail Funded projects are included in the TIP.

 Public Transportation - Transit projects are drawn from the TPO Five Year Transit Development Plan and the local transit operator provides priorities to the TPO.
 Projects support the Bayway and the Community Transportation Coordinator (CTC).
 The CTC receives funding directly for the Commission for the Transportation Disadvantaged.
 Other funding sources include the Federal Transit Administration (FTA) and FDOT.